-During our checkout usability research last year we found that customers feel their privacy is invaded when they’re required to submit seemingly unnecessary personal information.
+During our checkout usability research study we found that customers feel their privacy is invaded when they’re required to submit seemingly unnecessary personal information.
 E.g. a required phone number field, without any further explanation or help.
-In our 2012 benchmark we found that 61% of the largest e-commerce sites in the US required such “seemingly unnecessary” information during their checkout process.
+In our benchmark we found that 61% of the largest e-commerce sites in the US required such “seemingly unnecessary” information during their checkout process.

 The “seemingly unnecessary” part is noteworthy because the issue is largely one of perception.
 The e-commerce site may have a valid reason to ask for this information, but that reason must then either be 1) self-evident to the customer, or 2) explicitly communicated (the site must state why this seemingly unnecessary information is in fact necessary).
 However, let’s first dig a little deeper into the underlying issue as seen from the customer’s viewpoint.